Horton Light Railway: Ewell & Long Grove Railway (1905-1907)

 The required 41 acres (17 hectares) of land were bought in late 1904, and work started on the railway in January 1905.
 The connection and exchange sidings with the London and South Western Railway (L.S.W.R.) were completed in April 1905.
-Locomotive "Hollymoor" was delivered and using materials delivered by rail, and using a very large workforce the railway was completed by June 1905.
+Locomotive "Hollymoor" was delivered and using materials delivered by rail and a very large workforce, the railway was completed by June 1905.
 As a freight only railway, light gauge rails and permanent way were adopted, and rather than have run round loops (except at the exchange sidings) the locomotives would propel the loaded wagons.
 With the completion of the railway a second locomotive arrived, No 947, and work commenced on Long Grove Asylum.